b7leung/Chat-Log-Statistical-Linguistic-Analysis/README.md

 * Install [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html)
 * Clone this repo, and create a conda environment with the required dependencies: \
 `conda env create --file deployment/nlp_suite_conda_env.yaml`
-* Run Voila: \
+* Under the created conda environment, run a Jupyter Notebook, or alternatively, Voila: \
+`jupyter notebook --no-browser --port=5666 --NotebookApp.token='' --NotebookApp.password='' --ip='0.0.0.0' --allow-root` \
+or \
 `voila dashboard.ipynb --no-browser --port 5666`
 * Port forward from your EC2 instance to your local PC, in a linux or WSL terminal: \
 `ssh -i path/to/private_key.pem -N -L 8081:localhost:5666 ubuntu@instance_ip_address`
 * Now, you can view the NLP suite at http://localhost:8081/ on your local PC.

 ## Without Chatbot
-The NLP suite can also be run on a server without a GPU, but there will be no chatbot functionality.
+The NLP suite can also be run on an instance without a GPU (say, t2.micro) but there will be no chatbot functionality.
+To do this, simply follow the instructions in the "with chatbot" case above, but omit installing NVIDIA drivers.